 Why add biometric authentication to the login process?
 Because passwords are very unreliable in securing organization databases.
 Employees create weak and easy-to-guess passwords, such as “12345”, “password”, or names of their kids, spouses, or pets.

-Instead of using words and numbers, biometric authentication uses physiological factors, such as a fingerprint, an iris, a voice, or a face, to strengthen authentication and secure access.
+Instead of using words and numbers, biometric authentication technology uses physiological factors, such as a fingerprint, an iris, a voice, or a face, to strengthen authentication and secure access.
 These factors cannot be guessed.
 Biometric authentication solutions are often seen as the first step to passwordless authentication and are used as one of the factors in multi-factor authentication.

 In the enterprise environment, biometric authentication often includes the use of some hardware authenticator.
 Security teams frequently incorporate hard tokens, such as FIDO2-based security keys, or local authenticators, such as smartphones and laptops that support the FIDO2 standard.
 With phones and laptops adapted via WebAuthn to be local authenticators, employees can use biometrics to log in.
 They can also use FIDO2 security keys, which are small security tokens equipped with fingerprint sensors.

-Demo showing how to deploy any strong authentication method using the User Access Security Broker approach:
+Watch how to deploy any strong authentication method using the User Access Security Broker approach: